ygfalcon/Solsniper-zero/docs/setup.md

     Output from environment preflight checks is written to `preflight.log`, which rotates to `preflight.log.1` once it exceeds 1 MB so you can review the previous run.
     Older logs rotate with timestamps for easy troubleshooting.
-5. **Troubleshooting** — If the script exits early, open Terminal and run `python -m solhunter_zero.launcher --one-click` to view errors.
+5. **Troubleshooting** — If the script exits early, open Terminal and run `python -m solhunter_zero.launcher` to view errors.
    Common issues include missing network access, Homebrew not on `PATH`, or stale permissions on the script.

 3. **Create a configuration file**